Energy in the United Kingdom: Hydroelectric

-As of 2012, hydroelectric power stations in the United Kingdom accounted for 1.67 GW of installed electrical generating capacity, being 1.9% of the UK's total generating capacity and 14% of UK's renewable energy generating capacity.
-Annual electricity production from such schemes is approximately 5,700 GWh, being about 1.5% of the UK's total electricity production.
+In 2011, hydroelectric power stations in the United Kingdom accounted for 1.67 GW of installed electrical generating capacity, accounting for 1.9% of the UK's total generating capacity and 14% of UK's renewable energy generating capacity.
+Annual electricity production from such schemes was approximately 5,700 GWh, comprising about 1.5% of the UK's total electricity production.

-There are also pumped-storage power stations in the UK.
-These power stations are net consumers of electrical energy however they contribute to balancing the grid, which can facilitate renewable generation elsewhere, for example by 'soaking up' surplus renewable output at off-peak times and release the energy when it is required.
+There are also pumped storage power stations in the UK.
+These power stations are net consumers of electrical energy, but they contribute to balancing the grid, which can facilitate renewable generation elsewhere, for example by 'soaking up' surplus renewable output at off-peak times and releasing the energy when it is required.